Hands up those of you who would change to a lower paid job if it gave you the opportunity to work from home?

 It encourages people to utilise technology

 The technology to enable effective home-working has advanced enormously in recent years, and it really is now possible for people to work any time, any place.
-The cost of the latest software solutions has also come down significantly, putting state of the art communication within reach of even the smallest business.
+The cost of the latest people management systems has also come down significantly, putting state of the art communication within reach of even the smallest business.
 The latest generation of HR solutions offer self-service options which allow employees to manage their personal data, access key documents, book holidays, and record absence on-line.
 Many HR systems also come with integral social portals that allow people to get quick answers to questions, collaborate on projects, and inter-act with their peers.
 People who are home based need to learn how to fully make use of these tools in order to do their job effectively – you may even find they make better use of them than their office based peers and become the real drivers of creativity and innovation in the business.

 Your people will be more productive